roboticsexpert/feature-flag/readme.md

 you can use this project with 2 strategy,Facade or Dependency injection!

-I suggest to you to use it with dependecy injection for IDE auto complete feature but use it ass you prefer!
+I suggest to you to use it with dependecy injection for IDE auto complete feature but use it as you prefer!

 ### Facade